Critical behavior of the three-state random-field Potts model in three dimensions

 {\it Introduction:} Understanding the effect of quenched disorder on phase transitions is crucial for many experiments, such as magnetic systems with impurities, and technological application areas, such as quantum computers \cite{boixo:14}.
 At the same time, past progress in this direction has profoundly shaped the theory of equilibrium and non-equilibrium statistical mechanics, and theoretical concepts such as replica-symmetry breaking and the cavity method have found applications even in seemingly distant fields such as gene regulation \cite{decelle:11}, neural networks \cite{nishimori:book}, and the modelling of bird flocks \cite{bialek:12}.

-While the role of weak disorder is relatively well understood, recent efforts have focused on strong disorder involving frustration \cite{young:book}.
-Apart from spin glasses, where competing and random interactions lead to a merely short-range ordered state, random-field systems have attracted most interest.
-They are at the heart of such diverse problems as the behavior of the quantum magnet LiHo$_x$Y$_{1-x}$F$_4$ \cite{silevitch:07} and the random first-order transition scenario in structural glasses \cite{xia:00,guiselin:20}.
-Such randomness can delay or destroy the onset of ferromagnetism, but no new short-range ordered phases appear.
-Destruction of order is complete even for weak fields in $d=2$ dimensions \cite{imbrie:84,aizenmann:89a}, where ferromagnetic domains break up on length scales that vanish with growing strength of the random fields \cite{binder:83}.
+Most of the recent focus has been on spin glasses, where competing and random interactions lead to a merely short-range ordered state, as well as on random-field systems \cite{young:book}.
+The latter are at the heart of such diverse problems as the behavior of the quantum magnet LiHo$_x$Y$_{1-x}$F$_4$ \cite{silevitch:07} and the random first-order transition scenario in structural glasses \cite{xia:00,guiselin:20}.
+For such problems, destruction of order is complete even for weak fields in $d=2$ dimensions \cite{imbrie:84,aizenmann:89a}, where ferromagnetic domains break up on length scales that vanish with growing strength of the random fields \cite{binder:83}.
 For continuous O($n$) spins, the lower critical dimension is even elevated to $d_\ell = 4$.
 The random-field Ising model (RFIM), on the other hand, orders at non-zero temperatures already for $d\ge3$, and the transition is of second order, at least for continuous field distributions \cite{fytas:13,fytas:16,kumar:17}.
 Hence the proposal of {\em dimensional reduction\/} \cite{aharony:76} suggested by field theory, where the RFIM in $d$ dimensions would be in the universality class of the $d-2$-dimensional ferromagnet, does not apply in low dimensions, but is only recovered for $d \ge d_c \approx 5$ \cite{fytas:17,tissier:11,kaviraj:21}.